 Choosing to spend your money on ethical brands may sound simple enough—you find companies that benefit people, animals, and the planet, and shop there instead.
 But the real challenge often lies in giving up the brands that fail to meet your values.

-Going through a break-up with an unethical brand is hard, but the Good On You community is here to hold your hand through the process!
+Going through a break-up with an unethical brand is hard, but Good On You is here to hold your hand through the process!
 Here’s what to expect when you say “sayonara” to a label you once loved.

 Stage 1: Denial

 During this initial stage, you may convince yourself you never read that exposé on how Brand BFF’s production process involves child labour and unfair wages.
 “BFF wouldn’t do that, would they?
 They couldn’t!
 It’s a conspiracy!”

 Once the truth about your Brand BFF sinks in, so does the anger.
 You’re angry at the label for not doing a better job, angry that you feel morally obliged to make a change, angry that, well, you can’t buy that floral skirt you’ve been eyeing… because guess what?
 It’s by Brand BFF.